yiguo-17/riffy/README.md

 * Format those arguments if need be.
 * Use `if` statements to branch your code.
 * Output text back to the user.
+* Keep it all BEAUTIFULLY organized in back and front end files.

 ### The Basics

-You'll be making a node app that uses `process.argv` to take in input and `console.log` to provide output.
-And you get to pick what it does!
-There are some suggestions below, but you can _absolutely_ do something else.
-We'll be presenting these, so put your best foot forward!
+You'll be making a node app that uses `getInput` to take in input and `console.log` to provide output.
+You should have already proposed an app in [the Riffy Proposal stage](https://github.com/ci-wdi-900/riffy-proposal), so... do that one!

+We'll be presenting these apps, so put your best foot forward!

+### Guidelines

+* Your content must be [SFW](https://en.wikipedia.org/wiki/Not_safe_for_work).
+* You must have a separate front end and back end.
+That means, at a minimum a `main.js` file with no app logic, only input/output logic.
+* If you're done early, come talk to us.
+We can always suggest ways you can extend your app!

+### Tips and Tricks

-If you need a reminder how to use `process.argv`, remember that we can use indices to grab different parts of it.
-Every _space-separated string_ the user writes after `node [filename].js` will be there, _starting at index 2_.
-(Index 0 is the string `'node'` and index 1 is the string containing your filename.)
+* If you need a reminder how to use `getInput`, remember that we can use indices to grab different parts of it.
+Every _space-separated string_ the user writes after `node [filename].js` will be there, _starting at index 0_.
+So if you need three arguments, they'll be retrievable at `getInput(0)`, `getInput(1)`, and `getInput(2)`.
-Importantly, they'll all come in as strings, so if you want booleans or numbers, you'll have to do conversion of one kind or another!

-### Some Possible Apps To Make

-Please feel free to use these ideas as jumping off points to something else, or expand them to something more challenging.
-In fact, please make the best, most feature-filled version of whatever you're doing.
-Now and always.

-Please and thank you.

----

-* Guessing Game

-This app takes in two numbers, a max and a guess.
-It calculates a random integer from 1 to the given max (check out `Math.random()`!) and then checks it against the given guess, letting hte user know whether they guessed correctly!

-* Converter

-The easy version of this is fahrenheit and celsius.
-The middle option is one that can take in as a separate argument forthe direction the conversion is going.
-Are we converting to fahrenheit or celsius?
-The ambitious version of this app could convert not just temperature, but weight, size, length, etc. Then you would need a third argument--what are you converting _from_?
-With celsius/fahrenheit it's always the other one, but we could even convert from or to degrees _kelvin_.
-Or from inches to feet, or centimeters to meters, or meters to yards.
-Let the user decide!

-* Bill Split Calculator

-This app takes in an overall bill, a tip percentage, and how many ways to split it, and then calculates how much each party owes.
-For a really good version of this, you'd want to make the tip and how many ways to split it _optional_ parameters, so they could easily just figure the tip on their solo meal, or split it some number of ways with a default tip percentage.

-### Other Ideas

-Run ANYTHING else you want to do by us!
-As long as it's not absurdly easy or unrealistically time-consuming, we'll probably okay it.
-We might even okay an unrealistic one--be ambitious!

-Happy coding!